emacsmirror/csv2ledger/README.md

 ### Creating the entry ###

-After all modification functions have been called, the resulting transaction is passed to the function in `c2l-entry-function` .
+After all modification functions have been called, the resulting transaction is passed to the function pointed to by the user option `c2l-entry-function` .
 The default value of this option is the function `c2l-compose-entry`, which creates entries in the form shown above.
 If that format does not suit your needs, you can use a custom function instead.
 It should take the transaction as an alist and return a string that can be inserted into a ledger buffer.